Latin and Ancient Greek are sometimes dismissed as ‘dead languages,’ but at Badminton, they are very much alive!

 Ms McNee, Head of Classics

-All pupils in Years 7-9 study Latin.
-We follow the Cambridge Latin Course using its textbook and its accompanying online program to explore the life of a central character, Quintus.
-Girls translate stories and build a strong understanding of how the language works.
+All pupils in Year 7 study Latin, and can choose it beyond Year 7 as one of their language options for Year 8 and Year 9.
+We follow the Suburani Latin course, following the life of a Roman girl Sabina who lives in the Subura.
 They also study broader topics about the Roman world, supported by trips to the Romano-British towns of Cirencester and Caerleon.

 At GCSE we follow the OCR curriculum, which is divided half and half between Language and Literature.
 Pupils extend and deepen their linguistic understanding and explore ancient texts in the original Latin.